New England College of Optometry: Faculty & Salaries

 Emmanuel College Rating

 Bachelor's and master's degrees.
 Tuition: $44k.
-On-campus housing.
-Roughly 2,100 students.
+On-campus housing option.
+More than 2,100 students.
 Unsafe campus.
 Well known for their biology, psychology, and management programs.
-ROTC programs are offered.
+ROTC programs are available.
 SAT 1200, ACT 28 to enroll.

 Urban College of BostonUrban College of BostonBoston, MA